VeritasSoftware/AspNetCore.Security.Jwt/README.md

 *	Even gives you an out of the box TokenController to issue Jwt tokens.

-*	And integrates that Contoller into your app automatically.
+*	And integrates that Contoller into your app automagically.

-*	Also, add Security to Swagger UI!
+*	Also, adds Security to Swagger UI!

 Add a reference to the package and...